The Great American Branded Video

 One small piece of that effort was to create a video deliverable intended to focus employees’ attention on all of the positive things that were coming as a result of the merger.
 Management wanted to convey the sense of grand optimism that they all truly felt – and to inspire employees to support the massive effort that would go into a smooth merger process.
 They wanted a video they could proudly play in airports all across the world – and especially in AA hubs like DFW, JFK, ORD, PHX, and MIA.
 The video would also be shown in employee break rooms, airport lobbies, and on JetNet (the online employee hub and community).

 THE INITIAL CALL TO BYLINE FILMS

 Michael Kontry, Senior Video Producer at Weber Shandwick Southwest, and the rest of the Studio at Weber Shandwick were busy executing a number of projects and deliverables surrounding the AA/US merger.
 Kontry knew they could use an extra hand in delivering the “Day 1 Video.”
-As a prefered vendor for Weber Shandwick, Byline was regularly providing digital cinema production, studio space and services, equipment rental, as well as post production services including editorial, FX, color grading, sound design, and music licensing.
+As a preferred vendor for Weber Shandwick, Byline was regularly providing digital video production, studio space and services, equipment rental, as well as post production services including editorial, FX, color grading, sound design, and music licensing.